farithadnan/farithadnan/README.md

 ### About

 Hey there!
 I'm a software engineer who enjoys tackling complex problems and discovering creative solutions.
-Always curious, I'm on the lookout for the latest tech trends and innovations.
+Ever-curious, I stay attuned to the newest tech trends and breakthroughs in the industry.

 With a diverse skillset in languages like Python, C#, and JavaScript, I've got some cool projects under my belt.
 You can check them out on my page to get a feel for what I've been up to!